bitnami/containers/bitnami/valkey/README.md

-# Bitnami package for Valkey
+# Bitnami Secure Image for Valkey

 ## What is Valkey?